Summer Safety Tips for Dogs

 If trimming or shaving isn’t an option, be sure to brush your dog daily.
 This keeps the fur from matting, which could make the dog hotter in the heat.
 Daily brushing also helps keep down fleas and other parasites from establishing residency on your dog.
 Also, check your dog daily for ticks.

 Regardless of whether you decide on special summer grooming or not for your dog, sunburn is a real possibility for all outside dogs.
-Consider investing in sunscreen specifically design for dogs.
-Some of these include: Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.
+Consider investing in sunscreen specifically designed for dogs.
+Some of these include Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.

 If your dog happens to suffer from sunburn, there are treatments available but it is best to try to prevent sunburn from occurring in the first place.
 Canine sunburn can be treated with aloe vera, witch hazel, or vitamin E.

 When it comes to summer, a rise in the insect population is to be expected.
 Like most people choose insect repellents for themselves, dog owners need to consider this for their dogs as well.
 Outside dogs are vulnerable to fleas, ticks, mosquitoes, fly bites, spider bites, bee stings and more.
 Many of these insects carry disease that can make your dog very ill or even kill them.
 It is best to talk with your veterinarian to determine the best preventative measures against fleas, ticks and heartworms.